helenzhou6/FAC-Notes/weekSix.md

   `$ echo "export DATABASE_URL = {YOUR_COPIED_DATABASE_URL}" >> "config.env"`
 * Build your database by running: `$ node database/db_build.js`
 * So now can access your database from the command line with `psql [YOUR_COPIED_DATABASE_URL]`
+    * The database url is needed to essentially log you in as that Heroku user (so that you can get access to the database) - you'll notice that your username becomes the last few numbers of the Heroku username.

 #### Connecting to our database from the backend server
 * `src/dynamic.js` -- this file connects to the database (using `.query`, queries the database using the SQL command passed in as a string, and the response (`res`, and also `err`) is an array of objects from the database.
 The `res` could be the data needed to be passed to the front end via an endpoint.